-- Breaking Down The Image
+Breaking Down The Image

-2. Enjoy The Process
+Enjoy The Process

-Above all, remember to enjoy it, if you are having problems with something stop and take a break for a while, when you return you will often find it easier.
+If you are having problems with something stop and take a break for a while.
+When you return you will often find it easier.
 Sometimes the fastest way to finish a drawing can be to stop and walk away.
 You may have that idea that helps you complete your drawing; you may just see it with a fresh set of eyes

-Scroll down for more flower drawing inspiration.
+Scroll down for more flower drawing ideas.